johncrook-davies/sailing/tides.md

     - for tidal ranges between the tidal range, interpolate between the two curves
     - for tidal ranges on or above the mean HWS/HWN/LWS/LWN use the exact red or blue lines for springs or neaps respectively

-## To find out when a specific height of tide will occur (for clearence or to ensure safe depth)
+## Getting the time when a specific height of tide will occur
+Used for clearance or to ensure safe depth.
   1. follow steps 1-4 above
   2. draw a straight line from the required tide to the line
   3. draw a horizontal line to the relevant part of the curve (determined in step 1 part 2)